axelrivera/monokai-xcode4-theme/README.markdown

 To install, copy the file to **~/Library/Developer/Xcode/UserData/FontAndColorThemes** and restart Xcode.

 P.S.
-Don't complain about the Font I wear glasses and I like to use **Menlo 14.0 Bold**.
+Don't complain about the Font.
+I wear glasses and I like to use **Menlo 14.0 Bold**.
 You can change it in Xcode's Preferences.